Warsaw Reconstruction Office

-The Warsaw Reconstruction Office (Polish: Biuro Odbudowy Stolicy, BOS) was a Polish government institution established on 14 February 1945 by a decree of the State National Council to oversee the reconstruction of Warsaw, which had been extensively damaged during World War II.
+The Warsaw Reconstruction Office (Polish: Biuro Odbudowy Stolicy, (Note: literal translation in Office for the Reconstruction of the Capital) BOS) was a Polish government institution established on 14 February 1945 by a decree of the State National Council to oversee the reconstruction of Warsaw, which had been extensively damaged during World War II.

 History

 The Warsaw Reconstruction Office was established on 14 February 1945, following the earlier formation of the Office for the Organisation of Warsaw's Reconstruction, created on 22 January 1945 by Mayor Marian Spychalski, led by Jan Zachwatowicz.
 The municipal decision to form the Warsaw Reconstruction Office was formalized by a decree from the State National Council on 24 May 1945, tasking it with overseeing the reconstruction of the capital.

 The office was led by Roman Piotrowski, with Józef Sigalin and Witold Plapis serving as deputy directors.
 Initially, the Warsaw Reconstruction Office focused on securing and cataloging the surviving remnants of the city's infrastructure.

 Its first headquarters were located in Ludwik Tarnowski's tenement (Cooperative Housing Association of the Ministry of Public Works) at 4 Kowelska Street in the Nowa Praga district.
 In February 1945, the Warsaw Reconstruction Office's secretariat relocated to a tenement at 33 Chocimska Street.
 As the office expanded, it occupied additional buildings at 35 Chocimska Street, 1 and 3 Skolimowska Street, 3 Sędziowska Street in Ochota, and surviving pavilions of the Ujazdów Hospital.
 Local Warsaw Reconstruction Office studios were established in less-damaged districts such as Bielany, Żoliborz, Mokotów, and Saska Kępa, while the Historic Architecture Department opened branches in the Old Town and Łazienki Park.
 Many employees and their families resided at the Jazdów Estate, a settlement of Finnish houses.

 The Warsaw Reconstruction Office served as the city's urban planning body, construction administration, building inspection authority, and conservation office.
 In 1945, it comprised the following departments: